 ITF People’s Public Transport Policy – Women in Public Transport

-GLI Manchester has written a Chapter on ‘Women in Public Transport’ chapter written for the International Transportworkers Federation (ITF) to inform policy proposals on gender equality for the ITFs People’s Public Transport Policy as part of the Our Public Transport programme.
+A Chapter on ‘Women in Public Transport’ chapter written for the International Transportworkers Federation (ITF) to inform policy proposals on gender equality for the ITFs People’s Public Transport Policy as part of the Our Public Transport programme.

 The ITF’s Our Public Transport programme promotes a social model of public transport.
 A social model includes organisational and employment rights for workers and requires that any expansion of public transport guarantees decent jobs.
 The People’s Public Transport Policy provides the ITF vision for a social model of public transport.
 The 28 policy demands relate to six key areas of public transport: public ownership, public financing, employment and decent work, women in public transport, worker control of technology and climate change.